 Installation

-It is recommended to install fort-myrmidon, py-fort-myrmidon and r-fort-myrmidon via conda or mamba and to install fort-studio using snap.
+It is recommended to install fort-myrmidon, py-fort-myrmidon via pip and to install fort-studio using flatpak.

 Warning